mike632t/alg-fibonacci/README.md

-## alg-factorial - An array of strings.
+## alg-fibonacci

 Written in Algol 68.

-The classic recurion problem.
-Outputs the factorial of all integers between 0 and the upper limit using resursion.
+Prints the first 30 numbers of the fibonacci series, using three different approaches.

 On VAX/VMS compile using:

-   $ algol factorial
+   $ algol fibonacci

-   $ link factorial
+   $ link fibonacci

-   $ run factorial
+   $ run fibonacci